withastro/astro/docs/src/pages/blog/island-architecture.md

 With Island-Architecture, he proposes a form of progressive enhancement for the dynamic components by using a technique known as _Partial Hydration_.

-Let's look at this following analogy:
+Let's look at the following analogy:

 On our Static page, we have an image carousel.
 Such carousel needs to have some form of interactivity to load the next image after a certain amount of time has elapsed, along with navigation and pagination buttons on the carousel.